 All GP Practices are required to declare the mean earnings (e.g. average pay) for GPs working to deliver NHS services to patients at each practice.

-The average pay for GPs working in Compass House Medical Centre in the last financial year was £48,236 before tax and National Insurance.
+The average pay for GPs working in Compass House Medical Centre in the last financial year was £50,981 before tax and National Insurance.
 This is for 2 full time GPs, 4 part time GPs and 1 Locum GP who worked in the practice for more than six months.

 The practice is required by the Government under the terms of the latest GP contract to allocate all patients a named accountable GP.

 The practice does keep a record of your registered (accountable) GP.
 If you wish to be told the name of your Accountable GP, please ask the receptionists when you are next in the surgery.
 Please note that there is no need to telephone for this information.
 When a GP Partner leaves the practice their patients will be reallocated to other partners within the practice.
 We will not write to inform you of this but you can find out who your named GP is by asking next time you are in the practice.